westial/jumpandread/README.md

 Alexa Jump and Read
 ===================

+**THIS PROJECT IS UNMAINTAINED AND SOME VULNERABILITIES IN THE DEPENDENCY CHAIN HAS BEEN FOUND.
+IF YOU USE THIS PROJECT FOR ANYTHING YOU HAVE TO FIX THIS VULNERABILITIES AT LEAST IN YOUR FORK.**

 This is a stable working Alexa Skill source code with a deployment help script used for a former unsuccessful business.